SixLabors/ImageSharp/.github/CONTRIBUTING.md

-# How to contribute to ImageSHarp
+# How to contribute to ImageSharp

 #### **Did you find a bug?**